morarupasukaru/gamebooks-assistant/README.md

 # Gamebooks Assistant

-[Gamebooks Assistant](http://morarupasukaru.github.io/gamebooks-assistant/) is webapplication to ease the  resolution of [gamebooks](https://en.wikipedia.org/wiki/Gamebook).
+[Gamebooks Assistant](http://morarupasukaru.github.io/gamebooks-assistant/) is web-application to ease the  resolution of [gamebooks](https://en.wikipedia.org/wiki/Gamebook).

 The motivation of this "private" project is to help me to learn how-to to develop a professional responsive-design single page application in plain javascript and with as few tools as possible.